Hydrophobic Hot Cocoa

 - Poke the pile of cocoa powder with your toothpick.
 What happened?
 Can you explain it?

-- Extend the Experiment: We know particles have Different Properties at Different Temperatures.
+We know particles have different properties at different temperatures.
 How would heat affect the outcome of this experiment?
-Try heating up your milk and trying it again.
+Try heating up your milk and then trying the experiment again.
 Try mixing cocoa powder with cold milk, and then warm milk.
 Does cocoa powder mix more easily with cold milk or warm milk?

-- Research Project: How does cocoa powder get from the cacao tree into our grocery stores?
+- Extension: research how cocoa powder gets from the cacao tree into our grocery stores.

-In Combining and Separating, we talk about how some particles like each other and stay close together, some particles might touch each other if they are close but can be easily pulled apart, and some particles will do anything they can to make sure they stay away from each other.
+In this lesson, we talk about how some particles like each other and stay close together, some particles might touch each other if they are close but can be easily pulled apart, and some particles will do anything they can to make sure they stay away from each other.

 When a substance WANTS to be near water molecules, we call it hydrophilic, meaning water-loving.
 When a substance does NOT WANT to be near water molecules, we call it hydrophobic, meaning water-repelling.